subsquid/subsquid-network-contracts/packages/rewards-calculator/Readme.md

 ### Rewards pool

-The `SQD` supply is fixed for the initial, and the rewards are distributed are from a pool, to which `10%` of the supply is allocated at TGE.
-The reward pool has a protective mechanism, called health factor, which halves the effective rewards rate if the reward pool supply drops below 6-month average reward.
+The `SQD` supply is fixed for the initial, and the rewards are distributed from a pool, to which `10%` of the supply is allocated at TGE.
+The reward pool has a protective mechanism, called the health factor, which halves the effective reward rate if the reward pool supply drops below the 6-month average reward.

 After the initial bootstrapping phase a governance should decide on the target inflation rate to replenish the rewards pool with freshly minted tokens based on the already distributed rewards and participation rate.

 ### Reward rate

-The reward rate depends on the two factors: how much the network is utilized and how much of the supply is staked.
+The reward rate depends on two factors: how much the network is utilized and how much of the supply is staked.
 The network utilization rate is defined as

 ```
 u_rate = (target_capacity - actual_capacity)/target_capacity